The pie charts compare the popularity of different transport methods in Cambridge in 2008 and 2018.

 In contrast, the private car use in Cambridge reduced by more than half over the ten years, from 42% to 20%.
 Furthermore, the interest in public transport saw a slight reduction from 30% to 25%, which was similar to the interest in walking; therefore, half of the population went place to place by bus and on foot in 2018.

-- The graph shows the spending on education medical care and pension in a particular country from 2001 to 2051 Summarise the information by selecting and reporting the main features and make comparisons where relevant
+- The chart below shows the results of a survey about people s coffee and tea buying and drinking habits in five Australian cities Summarise the information by selecting and reporting the main feature and make comparisons where relevant 61

 The pie charts compare the popularity of different transport methods in Cambridge in 2008 and 2018.